Table of Contents[Hide][Show]

 Cons of a Beach Resort

-- Getting to the beach front may require transportation.
-Consider choosing a beach side resort, like the Palm Beach Marriott.
+- Getting to the beach may require transportation.
+Consider choosing a beachside resort, like the Palm Beach Marriott.

-- Not as much space to spread out inside the room during inclement weather.
+- Concerned there is not as much space to spread out inside the room during inclement weather?
 Choose a location with a suite, like the Sirata Beach Resort.